Mt Spokane State Park

 There’s something about camping with your loved ones that create lifelong memories.
 Mount Spokane has eight standard campsites, all with running water and flush restrooms.
 If you’re planning to camp on Mount Spokane, keep in mind that all campsites are first come first serve.
 Check-in time begins at 2:30 pm and check-out is at 1 pm.
 For a unique overnight stay experience, spend the night in the fire lookout that sits on the rocky summit of Quartz Mountain within Mount Spokane State Park.

 The Quartz Mountain Fire Lookout is perched at an elevation of 5,129 feet, providing outstanding views of Spokane Valley, the North Idaho panhandle and the Selkirk Mountains.
 You can spend the day hiking through wildflowers and picking huckleberries.
 As the sun begins to set, watch from the comfort of this cozy wood-frame fire lookout with wrap-around windows.
 A propane stove is available for visitors to use for cooking but, you will want to pack in your own food.
 The 14-by-14-foot accommodations sleep four comfortably but, leave the pets at home for this trip.
 In the morning, enjoy a cup of coffee on the deck.
 You won’t find electricity in the lookout, making this the perfect destination to unplug for your vacation.
 Grab your family or friends and stay at the Quartz Mountain Lookout anytime June 15th through September 30th.
-For more information visit the Washington State Parks website.
+For more information on staying at the lookout visit the Washington State Parks website.

 During the summer, you’ll need a Discover Pass to park anywhere within the State Park for day use.
 Learn more on the Discover Pass webpage.
 If you don’t already have a discover pass, Mount Spokane State Park is equipped with an automated pay station for visitors to buy a one-day or annual Discover Pass and a one-day Sno-park permit.
 Sno-park permits are required everywhere within the park, excluding the alpine ski area parking lot during regular operation.